As a technical writer with a Master's Degree in Computer Science, I share my knowledge and experience for educational

 A match between the domain name and the keywords in your content will enhance the automatic placement of the proper ads that visitors might relate to.
 If an ad relates to the visitor's interest, they just might click on it.

 By no means should you copy your new content from somewhere else.
 Most content is copyrighted.
 You can lose your domain for copyright infringement.
 And you can be sued.
 Aside from copyright issues, duplicate content is easily detected by all search engines, and your site's ranking will suffer for it.

-If you have multiple domains, do not under any circumstances use the same content on each one.
+If you have multiple domains, don't use the same content on each one.
 That will only reduce the ranking of each site.
 It's going to take some time and hard work, but you should write original content unique to each domain name.

 As I said, this is a business, and good business takes some effort.

 How to Save Money on Domain Site Hosting

 I personally had used many hosting services.
 Two that I highly recommend are Site5 and BlueHost.
 Both offer services where you can host an unlimited number of domains for a flat fee.
-It’s called Site5, and from my own experience I can tell you that they have a wonderful support system.
+From my own experience I can tell you that they have a wonderful support system.

-I’m not mentioning prices here since they may change from time to time.
-So you should do your own search for web hosts, and you need to check each one out yourself and compare.
+I’m not mentioning prices here since that may change from time to time.
+So you should do your own search for web hosts, and you need to check each one out yourself to compare.

 I also suggest you do your due diligence with researching any possible complaints that can be found with a simple search.